-Imagine your child brings a new friend over to your house.
-You greet them with a big smile and welcome them.
-How do you think the friend feels?
+Imagine there's a new student in your class.
+You greet them with a big smile and welcome them into your classroom.
+How do you think the new student feels?
 Pretty happy, right?
 This is called a micro-affirmation.

 Micro-affirmations are small but meaningful gestures of caring and kindness that help others succeed, feel included, and cared for.
 Micro-affirmations are contagious - the more people use them, the better everyone feels!